TheHalfling/Udacity_Project6/README.md

 The resulting bubbles are sized based on the number of careers the player made during their career and colored based on the handedness of the player.
 I included an interactive legend for the handedness to allow the user to filter the data.

+The user of this visualization will notice that most players fall roughly towards the linear relationship between height and weight that is standard to the world.
+There are, however, a few players that fall outside this range.
+It does appear that there is a small advantage to being slightly heavier and on the taller side when looking to increase your career home run count.

 ##Design

 The original design actually plotted height versus number of home runs, but still included the interactive legend